Skip to main content

 virt-launcher-upgrade-repo-hvst-upgrade-9gmg2-4mnmq 1/1 Running 0 4m44s

-The Harvester controller creates jobs on each Harvester node to download images from the repository VM and preload them.
-These are the container images required for the next release.
+The Harvester controller creates jobs that download and preload container images from the repository virtual machine.
+These images are required for the next release.

 $ kubectl get jobs -n cattle-system | grep prepare